Palestinian Village Leagues: Contemporary assessments

 Yehuda Litani of Haaretz argued in 1981 that the Israeli government was overlooking the changes in education and social norms in rural Palestinian areas since the early 20th century, as well as the fact that the ratio of rural to urban Palestinians held as prisoners in Israeli prisons was roughly similar to the overall population balance.
 Litani also argued that the Jewish Agency for Israel had tried to encourage the growth of similarly structured peasants' leagues during the late 1930s, following the 1936–1939 Arab revolt in Palestine, an initiative that also failed.
 In 1983, Salim Tamari of Birzeit University argued that "it became increasingly difficult for Israel to rule its subject Palestinian population through the direct apparatus of the Military Government after the Likud claimed Jewish sovereignty of the area in 1980-81," saying that "the absence of a surrogate power base for Israeli rule became an obstacle, not only for the implementation of the Accords but also for the mediation of Israel's control over a progressively more unyielding civilian population."
 Tamari also compared the Village Leagues to the Jewish Agency's attempts to fund alternatives to the Arab Higher Committee, saying that Israel has had a long-running "notion of mobilising the conservative peasantry against its own urban-based nationalist movement."

 According to Trudy Rubin of The Christian Science Monitor in 1982, aside from Dodin, "most of the league leaders are unknown and minor figures."
+Charles D. Smith of San Diego State University argued that opinion polling reflected widespread support for the PLO among Palestinians, saying that "if a West Bank leadership independent of the P.L.O. does emerge, it will still reflect nationalistic hopes for a state without Israeli settlers."